sujithasrajan/User-Privilege-Management-System/README.md

 ○ Must validate the path to ensure the directory exists

 ○ Exit with a descriptive error message if it does not exist

+Each entry has the following fields.
+The fields are separated by a colon.

+● Absolute path of the file or directory

+● Permissions of the file (all permissions in the form they are displayed by the “ls -al” command)

+● Check permissions as the Linux system checks permissions.
+Start with user, then group, then other and stop when you find a match.

+○ Each line has a single letter (U, G, or O) indicating what is applicable in this case as well as a Y if execute permission is there for the permission in question or a N if execute permission is not present.

+● Trap exit the script and ensure everything (temporary files, etc.) is cleaned up properly